Cyclograpsus henshawi: Cheliped

-Their chelipeds are nearly equal in size with granules on the margins and slightly gaping fingers.
-Their fingers are slightly opened and contain miniature teeth, with more prominent teeth on their pollex.
-Both their chelipeds and fingers are smooth.
+Its chelipeds are nearly equal in size with granules on the margins and slightly gaping fingers.
+Its fingers are slightly opened and contain miniature teeth, with more prominent teeth on their pollex.
+Both its chelipeds and fingers are smooth.
 Male specimens have significantly larger chelipeds compared to female specimens.

 Leg

-Their legs have short black bristles and rough surfaces.
+Its legs have short black bristles and rough surfaces.
 Their merus has a grainy texture on its upper and outer surface.
 Opposed to their carpus, which has a smooth texture, with only their inner side possessing a grainy texture.

 Studies

-The Henshaw crabs were a part of a case study that measured Na⁺/K⁺-ATPas gill activity in five crab species exposed to different seawater concentrations.
+Henshaw’s Shore Crabs were part of a case study that measured Na⁺/K⁺-ATPas gill activity in five crab species exposed to different seawater concentrations.
 The highest enzyme activity occurred in the Metopograpsus thukuhar and Cyclograpsus henshawi specimens.
-When placed in 50% seawater, the Henshaw crab showed no change.
+When placed in 50% seawater, it showed no change.
 The results suggest that gill Na⁺/K⁺-ATPase plays a key role in helping crabs both absorb salts in dilute conditions and release them in concentrated environments.

-Another morphological study utilized a male Henshaw crab specimen collected from Hawaii.
-Its carapace measures 12.5mm x 15.7mm and is currently being stored in Paris at the National Museum of Natural History.

-Distribution and Habitat
+Distribution and habitat

-Their general geographic distribution is primarily in Hawai’i on the islands of Oahu, Maui, and the Big Island.
-They reside in the intertidal zone under stones along the water's edge of sheltered bays and along the breakwater.
+The Henshaw’s Shore Crab is endemic to Hawai’i and can be found on the islands of Oahu, Maui, and the Big Island.
+It resides in the intertidal zone under stones along the water's edge of sheltered bays and along the breakwater.

 The initial specimens were collected by H.W.
 Henshaw from Hilo, R.C.
 McGregor from Kahului, and the Copenhagen Museum from the Galathea Expedition.